odevices/er-301/tutorial/README.md

 make ARCH=am335x PROFILE=release
 ```

 This will generate a file called **tutorial-0.0.2.pkg** in the build directory.
 To try it out, manually copy this pkg to the packages folder of the emulator or your SD card.
-Since this package has only lua scripts, there is no need for cross-compilation.
 Alternatively, you can use the make install targets:

 ```bash
 # To install to the emulator